chiamp/skill-expression-game-analysis/README.md

 As a consequence, games that never allow less-skilled players to beat better-skilled players, would make casual players less inclined to play those games.
 On the other hand, games that allow less-skilled players to beat better-skilled players too often would give the impression to the players that their choice of actions have little to no effect on the outcome of the game; i.e. the game gives players little to no **agency**.

-5 days ago, my friend was pondering whether there was an objective way of quantifying this win rate balance (i.e. the chance of a less-skilled player beating a better-skilled player) for board games.
+My friend was pondering whether there was an objective way of quantifying this win rate balance (i.e. the chance of a less-skilled player beating a better-skilled player) for board games.
 If such a method existed, then one can calculate this measurement across many board games and see whether there is a trend in terms of how popular the game is compared to what the win rate balance is like.
 And if such a trend exists, then that could help in designing future board games that will be popular in general.

 Personally I'm a big fan of games in general, and so I found the problem very interesting and started brainstorming some ideas.
-After a few days of coding and a few sleepless nights, I formulated a possible solution for calculating this win rate balance measurement.
+After some thought, I formulated a possible solution for calculating this win rate balance measurement.

 ## Defining Skill
 The distinction between less-skilled players and better-skilled players is the win rate.
 Better-skilled players are expected to win more often than less-skilled players.